What does Scaled Agile Marketing mean?

-Do we require more full-stack/t-shaped marketers that can each cover a couple of specialities and can therefore deliver the entire breadth of the experience with less people on the team? ideally yes, but that is typically a major transformation both from a mindset as well as skills/experience on its own.
+Do we require more full-stack/t-shaped marketers that can each cover a couple of specialties and can therefore deliver the entire breadth of the experience with fewer people on the team? ideally yes, but that is typically a major transformation both from a mindset as well as skills/experience on its own.
 Most organizations cannot assume this when starting their Agile Marketing journey.

 The Agile Marketing Team of Teams